 Annex B: Store and Forward Satellite operation

-The Store and Forward Satellite operation in a 5G system with satellite access is intended to provide some level of communication service for UEs under satellite coverage with intermittent/temporary satellite connectivity (e.g. when the satellite is not connected via a feeder link or via ISL to the ground network) for delay-tolerant communication service.
+The Store and Forward Satellite operation in a 5G system with satellite access is intended to provide some level of communication service for UEs under satellite coverage with intermittent/temporary satellite connectivity (e.g. when the satellite is not connected via a Ground Link to the ground network) for delay-tolerant communication service.

 An example of "S&F Satellite operation" is illustrated in Figure B-1, in contrast to what could be considered the current assumption for the "normal/default Satellite operation" of a 5G system with satellite access.